 Social factors – a patient must understand the planned procedure, consent appropriately, and understand the following post-operative care

-- Medical factors – a patient’s health must be suitable for a day case procedure, remembering that some stable chronic diseases (e.g. DM or asthma) can often be better managed as a day procedure to minimise any disruption to their daily routine
+- Medical factors – a patient’s health must be suitable for a day case procedure, remembering that some stable chronic diseases (e.g. diabetes mellitus or asthma) can often be better managed as a day procedure to minimise any disruption to their daily routine

 - Day case surgery has a number of benefits for both patients and healthcare services